samarthdave/donate/README.md

 ```
 expo login
 ```
-Login with your credentials, then
+Login with your credentials, then:
 ```
 npm start
 ```